-- Identify the biologic effects of opioid use and abuse on women. - 2.
+- 1. Identify the biologic effects of opioid use and misuse on women. - 2.
 Describe the impact of opioid use on pregnancy and the importance of early recognition and prenatal care. - 3.
-Outline the medications used for medication-assisted treatment (MAT) in patients who are pregnant. - 4.
-Discuss the impact of opioid exposure in utero on fetal development and neonatal health. - Evaluate the important aspect of discharge planning for infants treated for neonatal abstinence syndrome.
+Outline preferred medications for opioid use disorder (MOUD) in patients who are pregnant. - 4.
+Discuss the impact of opioid exposure in utero on fetal development and neonatal health. - 5.
+Evaluate the important aspects of discharge planning for infants treated for neonatal abstinence syndrome.